About THE BADBOOB

 For better, for worse.

-Studying media production and English at Ohio University, I became disillusioned and pursued the psychedelic underground: dropping out of school, dropping acid, throwing parties and shows, spreading psychedelics for cheap, attending festivals, and learning electronic music production.
-The goal was to finance an underground music festival in Colorado, featuring experimental bass and psychedelic jam bands.
+Studying ‘Integrated Media’ and English at Ohio University, I became disillusioned with general education requirements and major requirements, and instead pursued the psychedelic underground: dropping out of school, dropping acid, throwing parties and shows, spreading the word of psychedelics, attending festivals, and learning electronic music production.
+The goal was to finance an underground music festival in Colorado or Pennsylvania, featuring experimental bass producers and psychedelic jam bands.

-Due to court cases, overmedication, hospitalizations, and terrible doctors, I was immobilized.
+Due to court cases, overmedication, hospitalizations, and incompetent doctors, I was immobilized, unable to cope with a daily routine.

-After a spiritual awakening in modern psychoanalysis, I’ve since returned to life with a new perspective and message to spread regarding narcissism, repression, spirituality, intuition, and psychedelics.
+Following a ‘spiritual’ awakening with modern psychoanalysis and IV Ketamine, I returned to life with a new perspective and insights regarding narcissism, repression, spirituality, intuition, and psychedelics.

-In between serving restaurant tables and psychoanalytic sessions, I manage a portfolio, The BADBOOB, featuring essays, short stories, and interviews; multimedia glitch, video production, photography, street art, and Ableton music production.
+In between serving restaurant tables, delivering food orders, and psychoanalytic sessions, I manage a portfolio, The BADBOOB, featuring essays, short stories, and interviews; multimedia glitch, video production, photography, street art, and Ableton music production.

-Themes of grit, darkness, and decay are pervasive throughout my works, primarily related to a pandemic of biological narcissism, a confusing psychic childhood, and the impact of decaying American infrastructure.
+Themes of grit, darkness, and decay are pervasive throughout my works, primarily related to a percieved pandemic of biological narcissism, a confusing and intense childhood, and the impact of industrial decay merging with the hearty promises of artificial intelligence.

-During a chaotic childhood, violent media was an escape from a household of repression.
-Anger and resentment, easily channeled into the brain blasting episodes of South Park, The Simpsons Treehouse of Horror, Family Guy, or MADTV’s claymation bloodbaths.
+During a chaotic childhood, violent media was an escape from a household of confusion and repression.
+Anger and resentment could be easily channeled into the brain blasting episodes of South Park, The Simpsons Treehouse of Horror, Family Guy, or MADTV’s claymation bloodbaths.

-Although my parents were strict, Mark and Betsy brought me into the world of The Terminator, The Godfather, Rambo, and Excalibur from a young age.
-A destiny of cinematic blood and gore; squibs, food dye, and corn syrup.
+Although my parents were strict, Mark and Betsy brought me into the world of The Terminator, The Godfather, Rambo, Pulp Fiction, and Excalibur from a young age.
+A taste for cinematic blood and gore; squibs, food dye, and corn syrup.

-Not before long, I stumbled upon horror classics like The Shinning, Friday the 13th, Halloween, Amityville Horror, The Ring, and Texas Chainsaw Massacre.
-This interest in fictional death and decay would soon become an obsession, as well as a pervasive interest in True Crime.
-Often watching Forensic Files or FBI Tapes in my spare time.
+Not before long, I stumbled upon horror classics like The Shinning, Friday the 13th, Halloween, The Amityville Horror, The Ring, and Texas Chainsaw Massacre.
+This interest in fictional death and decay would soon become an obsession, as well as a pervasive interest in true crime series like Forensic Files or FBI Tapes, where I receive many ideas for my short stories and screenplays.

 The mid 1990’s to early 2000’s provided the rich landscape of the internet through forums, blogs, articles, videos, gifs, memes, and music.
-I hope to recapture the exciting atmosphere with my own vintage style website in the spirit of childhood influences like ebaumsworld or newgrounds, websites that left an endless impression.
+A sea of endless possibilities.
+I hope to recapture this exciting atmosphere with my own vintage style website in the spirit of childhood influences that shaped my adult life.

 With an interest in Modern Psychoanalysis, psychedelics, consciousness, rave counter-culture, philosophy, narcissism, and the macabre, I attempt to synthesize portals to underground worlds & subconscious dimensions.